-This report was prepared by The Leadership Conference Education Fund's Human Rights Policy and Education Project.
+This report was prepared by The Leadership Conference Education Fund's Human Rights Policy and Education Project and was submitted to the U.N.
+Human Rights Committee for review of the United States' compliance with the International Covenant on Civil and Political Rights.
 It is part of the ongoing work of The Leadership Conference on Civil and Human Rights to hold the United States government accountable for its human rights obligations.